BRING A DISTINGUISHED LECTURER TO YOUR CHAPTER

 PELS Members Who Are Experts in The Field of Power Electronics

-Please note: the DL program does not support a DL giving a presentation or tutorial at a regular IEEE conference.
+Please note: The DL program does not support a DL giving a presentation or tutorial at a regular IEEE conference.
+The RDL program does not support an RDL giving a presentation or tutorial at a regular IEEE conference unless a local section or Chapter sponsors it

 Minjie Chen (Senior Member, IEEE) received his B.S. in Electrical Engineering from Tsinghua University (China) in 2009 and his Ph.D. in Electrical Engineering and Computer Science from Massachusetts Institute of Technology (USA), both with honors.
 Dr. Chen is currently the Vice Chair of PELS TC 10 (Design Methodologies) and launched the PELS MagNet Challenge in 2023.